 The Second Wave began in 1979 with a publication issued by President Carter’s U.S. Office of Legal Counsel and written by attorney John Harmon.
-For its time, it was a particularly thorough piece of work.
-Among the other authors in this wave were Grover Rees III, and the University of Minnesota’s Michael Stokes Paulsen.
+For its time, it was a particularly thorough job.
+Among the other authors in this wave were Grover Rees III and the University of Minnesota’s Michael Stokes Paulsen.
 The most elaborate publication of this era was by Russell Caplan, whose book, Constitutional Brinksmanship, was released by Oxford University Press in 1988.

 Second Wave authors accessed far more material than their predecessors.
 They paid more attention to the 1787-90 ratification debates.
 Caplan even made some reference to earlier interstate conventions.
 Most of them (Paulsen was an exception) correctly concluded that an Article V gathering could be limited.